There are changes to this service due to COVID-19. Check the latest updates.

 If you are living in a privately rented property and have concerns about its condition you should first contact the landlord or the managing agent to get it put right.

 Don't be frightened about raising your concerns.
 You have the right to live in a safe and secure home.

 In almost all tenancies, the landlord is by law required to keep the property in a good state of repair provided the tenant has not caused the damage.
-If the landlord does not carry out the necessary repairs you can take action, including reporting the matter to the environmental health department of your local council.

 - Heating and hot water